Atomic-C/fizz-buzz-java/README.md

-# fizz-buzz-java
+# Fizz Buzz Java Edition

 Fizz buzz is a group word game for children to teach them about division.

-Players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz".
+Originally players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz".

-Features:
+## Features: ##

-Computer plays it for you up until 100;
+- Computer plays it for you up until 100;
-TDD;
+- TDD;